 What Baking Tools Are Needed?

-To make these mini french breakfast puffs, I recommend using either your hand mixer or your stand mixer to make the muffin batter.
+To make these mini french breakfast puffs, I recommend using either your hand or stand mixer to make the muffin batter.
 You will also need:

 - 24-cup mini muffin or cupcake tin